projectriff/riff/docs/riff_function_create.md

 The INVOKER arg defines the language invoker that is added to the function code in the build step.
 The resulting image is then used to create a Knative Service (`service.serving.knative.dev`) instance of the name specified for the function.
 From then on you can use the sub-commands for the `service` command to interact with the service created for the function.

-If an input channel and bus are specified, create the channel in the bus and subscribe the service to the channel.

 If `--env-from` is specified the source reference can be `configMapKeyRef` to select a key from a ConfigMap or `secretKeyRef` to select a key from a Secret.
 The following formats are supported:

     --env-from configMapKeyRef:{config-map-name}:{key-to-select}